youngmin-gwon/what-i-studied/tmux/tmux.md

 tmux ls
 ```

-conect to the target session
+connect to the target session
 ```zsh
 tmux a -t $session_id
 ```